 Volunteers will be able to spend their spare time exploring the picturesque nature that abounds in the environs of Pula.
 During the summer especially, there is a wealth of outing opportunities, ranging from swimming to hiking, and everything inbetween.
 If you are more interested in history however, you’ve come to the right place!
 Pula’s history reaches from Ancient Rome to the present day, and you will be able to find significant buildings, museums and sights from all its different eras.

 Our volunteers and donors come from various countries, and even our locals are from different parts of Croatia, so if you’re interested in meeting people from diverse locations and backgrounds, we can certainly provide!

 Please also consider that this is a very old fort, at some distance from the city center and there are few things of interest in the surrounding area.
 There will be volunteers coming in during the day, and often may stay quite late, but you may feel very lonely and even scared at night.
-You will be surrounded by 50+ dogs, there is a light which is on all night and security cameras at the entrance, so there is nothing to worry about physically, but if you are the type that is easily spooked or who doesn't feel comfortable alone, then it can be a psychological strain.
-For this reason, we would recommend this situation to a couple or friends traveling together.
+You will be surrounded by 60+ dogs, there is a light which is on all night and security cameras at the entrance, so there is nothing to worry about physically, but if you are the type that is easily spooked or who doesn't feel comfortable alone, then it can be a psychological strain.
 There is one more thing to keep in mind: we have plenty of rats in the fort, and they will usually be more active at night.
 We are all used to the status quo, but if you are frightened of them, this could prove to be a problem.

 If you have any questions, don't hesitate to ask! :)